ethereumclassic/ethereumclassic.github.io/content/why-classic/decentralism/index.en.md

 At any point, any individual could become compromised, so all participants must maintain an ever-skeptical perspective in communications and decision making, judging _ideas_ rather than indivudals and reputations.
 To do otherwise is to make one of the key failures of centrlaized decision making, which may be expedient, but is fragile, as when decisions are made based on authority rather than merit alone, it allows bad decision to not just occur occasionally, but continue unchecked, double-downed on, and snowball out of control.

 It is this reason that the concept of "Toxic Bitcoin Maximialism" as a general appraoch to the adversarial cryptocurrency social space remains an open debate and is considered by some to be an honest, valid, albeit unsavory strategy for navigating discussions.
 Some consider toxicity a form of immune response that weeds out certain types of smooth-talking bad actors who rely on populism to forward a particular idea.
-Toxicity is not compatible with all personalities, and the Etheruem Classic has it's fair share of both toxic and non-toxic participants.
+Toxicity is not compatible with all personalities, and the Ethereum Classic has it's fair share of both toxic and non-toxic participants.
 Be advised that it in most cases, abrasiveness in the cryptocurrency space is not personal, but on the contrary, about defaulting to a purely idea-based rather than personality-based discussion.

 ## Onward